jde-agr/GoodGradesServer/README.md

 ## Summary

-The server for Good Grades which currently manages server side api calls that are used by the client.
+This is the server for Good Grades which currently manages server side api calls that are used by the client (https://github.com/Onex101/GoodGrades).

+## Project Objectives

+* Solving the problem of poor effectiveness when tutoring in person (offline) in a way that is cost effective and beneficial to both the student and tutor (**main objective**)

+* Creating a web application that can allow a tutor and student to connect (online) and have tutoring sessions done remotely (**accessibility**)

+* Having a means to distinguish between a student and a tutor and the different functionalities they have access to (**user management**, **user roles**)

+* Enabling a tutor and student to easily maneuver around the application (**intuitive**, **UI/UX**)

+* Simplify the process of making/booking tutoring sessions, as well as having an overview of tutor sessions that are open/booked (**views**, **filtering**)

+* Dynamic data is necessary in order to have accurate indications of when a slot has been made/has been booked (**web sockets**)

+* Please feel free to look at the [project proposal](./resources/WeThinkCode_Request_for_proposal.pdf) given to us for this project (Note: We have blacked out contact details for the sake of privacy)

 ## Prerequisites
 You will need the following in order to help install and configure all the necessary packages and database setup.